Black or White: Composition

-The pop rock song has elements of dance, rap and hard rock music such as Bill Bottrell's guitars and Jackson's vocal style.
-Sheet music for "Black or White" shows the key of E major with Jackson's vocal spanning from E_{3} to E♭_{6}.
-Its tempo is measured at 115 BPM.
+The pop rock song has elements of dance, rap and hard rock music such as Bottrell's guitars and Jackson's vocal style.

 The song's main guitar riff, originally played by Bottrell, is often incorrectly attributed to Guns N' Roses guitarist Slash.
 Slash's guitar playing is actually heard in the skit that precedes the album version of the song, and he did play the main riff during several live performances of the song (plus several other songs), including at Jackson's appearance during the 1991 MTV 10th Anniversary show.
 The two teamed up for an energized performance of “Black or White”, after which Slash destroyed his guitar by throwing it into the dashboard of a prop car on stage, complete with explosives and fireworks.

 Release

 Promotion

-"Black or White" was picked as the first single from the album Dangerous.
-An alternate version was first heard by Sony executives on a plane trip to Neverland, as the third track of the promotional CD acetate.
+"Black or White" was picked as the first single from the Dangerous album.
 It began to be promoted on radio stations the first week of November 1991 in New York and Los Angeles.
-"Black or White" was officially released one week later, on November 5, 1991.
+"Black or White" was officially released on November 4, 1991, in Australia and November 11 in the United Kingdom.